Deity: Anitism

-Anitism, composed of a diverse array of indigenous religions from the Philippines, has multiple pantheon of deities, with each ethnic group having their own.
-The most notable deities are almost always the deity or deities considered by specific ethnic groups as their supreme deity or deities.
+Anitism, composed of an array of indigenous religions from the Philippines, has multiple pantheons of deities.

-Bathala is the Tagalog supreme deity, while Mangechay is the Kapampangan supreme deity.
-The Sambal supreme deity is Malayari, the Blaan supreme deity is Melu, the Bisaya supreme deity is Kaptan, and so on.
 There are more than a hundred different ethnic groups in the Philippines, each having their own supreme deity or deities.
-Each supreme deity or deities normally rules over a pantheon of deities, contributing to the sheer diversity of deities in Anitism.
+Each supreme deity or deities normally rules over a pantheon of deities, contributing to the sheer diversity of deities in Anitism.The supreme deity or deities of ethnic groups are almost always the most notable.

+For example, Bathala is the Tagalog supreme deity, Mangechay is the Kapampangan supreme deity, Malayari is the Sambal supreme deity, Melu is the Blaan supreme deity, Kaptan is the Bisaya supreme deity, and so on.

 Buddhism

-Buddhists do not believe in a creator deity.
-However, deities are an essential part of Buddhist teachings about cosmology, rebirth, and saṃsāra.
+Although Buddhists do not believe in a creator deity, deities are an essential part of Buddhist teachings about cosmology, rebirth, and saṃsāra.
 Buddhist deities (such as devas and bodhisattvas) are believed to reside in a pleasant, heavenly realm within Buddhist cosmology, which is typically subdivided into twenty six sub-realms.

 Devas are numerous, but they are still mortal; they live in the heavenly realm, then die and are reborn like all other beings.
 A rebirth in the heavenly realm is believed to be the result of leading an ethical life and accumulating very good karma.
 A deva does not need to work, and is able to enjoy in the heavenly realm all pleasures found on Earth.
 However, the pleasures of this realm lead to attachment (upādāna), lack of spiritual pursuits, and therefore no nirvana.
-The vast majority of Buddhist lay people in countries practicing Theravada, states Kevin Trainor, have historically pursued Buddhist rituals and practices because they are motivated by their potential rebirth into the deva realm.
+Nonetheless, according to Kevin Trainor, the vast majority of Buddhist lay people in countries practicing Theravada have historically pursued Buddhist rituals and practices because they are motivated by their potential rebirth into the deva realm.
 The deva realm in Buddhist practice in Southeast Asia and East Asia, states Keown, include gods found in Hindu traditions such as Indra and Brahma, and concepts in Hindu cosmology such as Mount Meru.

 Mahayana Buddhism also includes different kinds of deities, such as numerous Buddhas, bodhisattvas and fierce deities.